go to main contents

 • Coordination: Montse García Famoso (montse.garcia@urv.cat)

-- Try to increase the number of donations.
+- increases the number of donations.

 • Coordination: César Mauri Loba (cesar.mauri@urv.cat)